siddhartha-s/ipd/hw/08/README.md

   - whether your code implements the specified data structure (in this case a Huffman tree), as determined by reading it, and

-  - the quality of your `README.md` answers.
+  - the quality of your `EVALUATION.md` answers.

 ## How to submit

-Please submit your README and whatever source files are needed to build or run your project to the “hw1” assignment on Canvas.
-If you worked with a partner, you should first create a group in the “hw1 partners” group set, and then submit from that group.
+Please submit your `EVALUATION.md` and whatever source files are needed to build or run your project.

 You do not need to submit starter code that you haven’t modified.
-If you use C or C++ and you create files other than huff.c(pp) and puff.c(pp), please mention in the README which files get built into which executable.
+If you edit or create files other than huff.cpp and puff.cpp, please mention in the `EVALUATION.md` which files get built into which executable.

 ## Fine print